 This may be the best truck available for towing with a combination of features not found on other trucks in this class.
 Drivers get a Prograde Trailering System that includes an integrated trailer brake controller, hitch area lighting, hitch guidance with hitch view, and auto electric parking brake assist.
 This truck also offers a theft detection system, an onboard system that tracks trailer maintenance, and a one-man lighting test sequence.
 Available by adding the “ultimate” package, MultiPro Power Steps appear with the tap of a button and even rotate toward the rear tire to make access to the truck bed easier.

-At the top of its trim line, this four-wheel truck is equipped with a 5-liter turbo V-8 diesel engine.
+At the top of its trim line, this four-wheel truck is equipped with a 5.6-liter turbo V-8 though a diesel engine is available for about $5,000 more.
 For drivers who want the power of a heavy-duty truck in a manageable package, the Titan XD may be their ideal ride.
 A 360-degree Around View monitor gives drivers a view of the area around the outside of the truck.
 For solo drivers, this makes attaching a trailer possible.
 The Platinum Reserve trim has cooled and heated leather seats front seats, wood accents and standard safety equipment including blind spot warning, rear cross traffic alert and a warning when a driver opens a rear door at the beginning of the drive but doesn’t open the door at their destination, a precaution to warn drivers that a child might still be in the vehicle.
 The NissanConnect infotainment system, a 110-volt outlet and Bluetooth makes staying connected on the road easy.
 Apple CarPlay and a 7-inch touch screen are also standard equipment on this model.

 Ways to finance the best luxury trucks